 Slow and steady, I’m learning to be the boss of me.

 Not in an irresponsible, selfish way, where I raze down anyone in my way or disregard authority.
-Simply, maturity means owning that I own my choices, my actions, my ideas, and I can’t put the blame elsewhere.
+I just mean maturity means owning that I own my choices, my actions, my ideas, and that I can’t put the blame elsewhere.

 There’s a lot of freedom in this.
 We can choose what to spend our money on, how to fill in the calendar boxes, and what to put in our fridge.
 If I choose to sleep in or wake up early, either one is my choice.
 I decide how to start my day.